jessey-git/fx-gltf/README.md

 * No known issues

 ### Packaging
- * Publish to [vcpkg](https://github.com/Microsoft/vcpkg) for easier package maintenance within MSVC environments
+ * TODO: Publish to [vcpkg](https://github.com/Microsoft/vcpkg) for easier package maintenance within MSVC environments
- * Ship a C++20 Modules file in addition to the header
+ * TODO: Ship a C++20 Modules file in addition to the header

 ### General (future)
 * API: Improvement: Make creation of objects easier when building documents by hand (C++20 will allow aggregate struct initialization so maybe that's all that is needed...)